CSDLLab/PyNeval/README.md

 ## 3. How to use
 1. clone this project into your computer<br>
 `git clone https://github.com/bennieHan/PyMets.git`
-2. make sure your enviroment met "requirement"<br>

-3. move into the root of this project, it's the place where pymets.py exist.<br>
+2. move into the root of this project, it's the place where pymets.py exist.<br>

+3. make sure your enviroment met "requirement"<br>
+3.1 make a virtual enviroment and activate it, for example:<br>
+`conda create -n pymets_env`<br>
+`source activate pymets_env`<br>
+3.2 run setup.py<br>
+`python setup.py install`

-4. prepare the json config file, the explanation and sample json of different metrics are in `/doc/config`<br>
+4. prepare the json config file, the explanation and sample json of different metrics are in `/doc/config`.
+You can ignore it and program will use default config files<br>

 5. run command line:
   ```